-RedPlanet debuts on leap market at 22 sen | Malay Mail
+RedPlanet debuts on LEAP market at 22 sen | Malay Mail

-KUALA LUMPUR, Aug 4 — Geographic Information System (GIS) solutions provider, RedPlanet Bhd has made a debut on Bursa Malaysia’s LEAP Market at 22 sen, unchanged from its offer price of 22 sen per share.
+KUALA LUMPUR, Aug 4 — Geographic Information System (GIS) solutions provider, RedPlanet Bhd has made a debut on Bursa Malaysia’s LEAP Market at 22 sen, a premium of four sen from its offer price of 18 sen per share.

 At the opening bell, the company, which was earlier scheduled to debut in March this year, saw 10,000 unit shares changing hands.